blkluv/Astro/README.md

 # Astrology App

-Click here for working demo: [https://astrology.alkemyst.co/]
+Click here for working demo: [https://archived.alkemyst.app/astrology/]
+Note: This project marks my initial foray into using modern javascript libraries, and as such, much of the code stored here is not representative of my current coding capabilities.
+It's a fun reminder of some of my earliest projects and where I've been to get here, though :)

 ## Version history